 Plan for happinessLifestyle

 What kind of lifestyle will bring you joy in retirement?
-Take this quiz to discover your personal path to happiness.
+Take this quiz to help discover your personal path to happiness.

 Next, think about how much money you’ll need to fulfill your retirement dreams — both big and small.
 That means considering larger expenses, like a condo on the beach or that bucket-list trip to Australia, as well as your day‑to‑day needs.

 “The whole process of drilling down and really understanding how much you are going to need in retirement can be daunting,” says Sadar.
 But he emphasizes that planning is crucial to having the retirement you want.

-“There’s still time to make some subtle or dramatic changes to your financial plans that can help support your happiness goals and feelings of success in retirement,” says Sadar.
+Once you have a solid grasp of your current finances and your needs in retirement, it’s time to meet with your financial professional to help close any financial gaps you might have.
+“There’s still time to make some subtle or dramatic changes to your financial plans that can help support your happiness goals and feelings of success in retirement,” states Sadar.